Film Studies BA (International Honours) 2025 entry

 The BA (International Honours) is a four-year undergraduate degree that combines the best of the Scottish and American educational experience.

-The film studies programmes at St Andrews and William & Mary have much in common – a core grounded in the understanding of the form, history, and theory of the image, with an emphasis on 'global' productions (those outside of the USA or UK).
+The Film Studies programmes at St Andrews and William & Mary have much in common – a core grounded in the understanding of the form, history, and theory of the image, with an emphasis on 'global' productions (those outside of the USA or UK).

 Both institutions offer courses in national and transnational cinemas, in film genre, and in the film industry.
 St Andrews offers a wider range of in-depth, film-specific courses at Honours level, including courses in areas such as archival research and sensory cinema.
 William & Mary offers more interdisciplinary courses in media studies and related disciplines, such as photography.

-The annual Global Film Festival hosted by William & Mary – a major international festival that incorporates important scholarly presentations – complements St Andrews’ important scholarship on film festivals, as well as the recently established SANDS International Film Festival of St Andrews.
+The annual Global Film Festival hosted by William & Mary – a major international festival that incorporates important scholarly presentations – complements St Andrews’ important scholarship on film festivals, as well as the recently established Sands: International Film Festival of St Andrews.

 The Centre for Screen Cultures at St Andrews provides opportunities for students to interact with visiting speakers and filmmakers and to participate in workshops and events.
-For example, students at St Andrews have been importantly involved with the recent visits of groundbreaking scholar and filmmaker Laura Mulvey; Marvel director Joe Russo; and Tom Engelman, producer at Dreamworks; and with scholars such as Gina Marchetti and Ian Christie.
+For example, students at St Andrews have been directly involved with the recent visits of groundbreaking scholar and filmmaker Laura Mulvey; Marvel director Joe Russo; and Tom Engelman, producer at Dreamworks; and with scholars such as Gina Marchetti and Ian Christie.
 St Andrews has also staged practical collaborative workshops on topics like 'film and music' and 'film sound and foley work'.

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
 More information on the structure of the modules system can be found on the flexible degree structure web page.